 - Access to information in a clear and consistent manner for screen readers;

 - Legible fonts and high-contrast colors for easier readability.

-The platform incorporates federally mandated Section 508 compliance standards and best practices recommended by the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG 2.0) for web accessibility.
+The platform incorporates federally mandated Section 508 compliance standards and best practices recommended by the World Wide Web Consortium’s latest Web Content Accessibility Guidelines for web accessibility.
 Some of these included are:

 - Text alternative fields for non-text elements.

 - All information conveyed with color can also be understood without color.

 - Legible fonts and high-contrast colors for easy readability.

 - Designed web pages so that all content presented without an associated style sheet does not lose information or structure.